StrangeBeeCorp/docs/docs/thehive/overview/index.md

 Tightly integrated with MISP (Malware Information Sharing Platform) for seamless collaboration and information sharing.

 **Real-Time Collaboration:**
-Multiple analysts can collaborate simultaneously with live stream updates on cases, tasks, observables, and Indicators of Compromise (IOCs).
+Multiple analysts can collaborate simultaneously with live stream updates on cases, tasks, observables, and indicators of compromise (IOCs).

 **Efficient Task Management:**
 Special notifications enable efficient task handling and assignment, with previews and imports from various sources such as email reports, CTI providers, and SIEMs.